JoshEngels/MultiDimensionalFeatures/README.md

 ### Intervention Experiments

-Before running experiment, you should change BASE_DIR in intervention/utils.py to point to a location on your machine where large artifacts can be downloaded and saved (Mistral and Llama 3 take ~60GB and experiment artifacts are ~100GB).
+Before running experiments, you should change BASE_DIR in intervention/utils.py to point to a location on your machine where large artifacts can be downloaded and saved (Mistral and Llama 3 take ~60GB and experiment artifacts are ~100GB).

 To reproduce the intervention results, you will first need to run intervention experiments with the following commands: